-The Oracle Application Server Integration Adapter for CICS is integrated with Oracle Application Server ProcessConnect as follows:
+The Oracle Application Server Integration Adapter for IMS/TM is integrated with Oracle Application Server ProcessConnect as follows:

-Modeling the Oracle Application Server Integration Adapter for CICS is performed using Oracle Studio.
+Modeling the Oracle Application Server Integration Adapter for IMS/TM is performed using Oracle Studio.
 This step includes modeling inbound and outbound interactions as required.
+See Also: "Modeling the IMS/TM Adapter Using Oracle Studio" on page 1-6

-See Also: "Modeling the CICS Adapter Using Oracle Studio" on page 1-6 application in Oracle Application Server ProcessConnect is modeled.
+After the Oracle Application Server Integration Adapter for IMS/TM has been modeled in Oracle Studio, the integration between the adapter and the application in Oracle Application Server ProcessConnect is modeled.
 Within Oracle Application Server ProcessConnect you define a delivery channel for the adapter and then add interactions from the list modeled using Oracle Studio.